 - Revenue Licenses (annually)

 - Licenses, Permits, Franchise Tax (annually)

 2) Line of Credit – Payments or interest due on the line of credit are considered short-term liabilities and therefore are included as a function of operational outflows.

-The key to tracking cash outflows is understanding that in addition to regular outflows as identified in cost of sales and expenses other outflows exist too.
+The key to tracking cash outflows is the understanding that in addition to regular outflows as identified in cost of sales and expenses other outflows exist too.
 This includes taxes, payments on short-term debt and interest on note payments.

 This form of outflow occurs more frequently than you may think.
 Investments refer to the purchase of property, plant and equipment (PPE).
 On the balance sheet it refers to the purchase of fixed assets.
 In small business activities I’m specifically referring to the more common fixed assets such as tooling, equipment, and transportation vehicles (trucks, autos and other titled assets).

 In addition to the purchase of PPE, investing outflows include those costs for intangible assets such as patents, copyrights and organizational costs.
 Most of the fixed asset purchases are financed with long-term loans.
 The cash inflow from those loans was discussed back in the finance inflows section above.
 However, the loan usually doesn’t cover all the costs of acquisition and the business puts down a significant deposit towards purchase.
 This is also considered investing outflows.

 This form of outflow is easy to comprehend.
 It is strictly limited to two major items:

 - Payments to owner(s) via draws, distributions or dividends

 Tracking of cash is simply a process of determining cash inflows and outflows over a certain period of time.
 The most common time period is one week.
 To complete this process, follow these steps.